 When describing these insurance options, we like to say, “Live, die or quit, there is a benefit.”

-The other design accelerates the death benefit and also extends benefits when the death benefit is exhausted.
-With this design there are two funding resources for long-term care expenses: 1) the death benefit and 2) the extension of benefits rider.
+Another design accelerates the death benefit and also extends benefits when the death benefit is exhausted.
+With this design there are two funding resources for long-term care expenses: 1) the death benefit and 2) the continuation or extension of benefits rider.

 Benefits paid from the death benefit and the extension riders are both tax-free.